- Search The Registry

 - Youth Programs

 - My Account

 *On this date in 1926, Leatrice Pride was born.
-She was an African American administrator, activist, and social director.
+She was a Black administrator, community activist, and social director.

 After working at a publishing company, she began another career.
 In 1968 she became an instructor with Sawyer Business College, which led to the position of Education Chairman from 1970 to 1974.
 Also in 1974, Pride began working at Hughes Aircraft joining the Missile Systems Group as a manager of Contract Program Planning and control.
 Within the corporation she advanced to Manager of the Management and Executive Education Programs; she retired in 1993.

 Pride was a member of Alpha Kappa Alpha Sorority, Inc.; and affiliated with the National Association of Female Executives.
 She also was a member of the Los Angeles County Art Museum and the California African American Museum.
 Leatrice Pride died on February 29, 2004.

 PO Box 19441